benbrittain/rust-xdr/README.md

 that could easily interop with our existing C++ ones.
 Beyond building a typesafe (de)serialization library, we also wanted to automatically generate the the whole service, except for the implementation specific details for an RPC call.

-## TODO
+## Timeline
-* make serde_xdr a stand-alone crate
+* Make serde_xdr a stand-alone crate
-* serialization of Option<> types as discriminant unions
+* Serialization of Option<> types as discriminant unions
-* prevent consumption of bytes in too small of packets
+* Prevent consumption of bytes in too small of packets
 * OkCupid specific complilation flag for non-standard tweaks
+* PoC client implementation
+* Improve Error messages
+* Implement more XDR rejection responses
 * Test Suite

 ## Contacts